Doctoral Degree in Economics

 |Economic Development||610 and 611|

-|International Economics||660, 662, and 664 (2 of 3)|
+|International Economics||660, 661, 662, and 664 (pick 2 of 3)|

 |Resource & Environmental Economics||637 and 638|

 discipline or another field in economics for the five fields listed above.

-The Seiji Naya Outstanding Third-Year Research Paper award will be made each year to encourage early efforts at completing publishable research.
-The primary selection criteria will be the quality of the paper and the importance of the research topic.
+The research paper must represent original research output, and for this reason co-authored papers will not be accepted.
+The Seiji Naya Outstanding Third-Year Research Paper award is made each year to encourage early efforts at completing publishable research.
+The primary selection criteria is the quality of the paper and the importance of the research topic.
 In addition, the selection committee may also consider whether the paper has been submitted for publication, any journal reviews of the paper, and whether the paper has been published or accepted for publication.

 Oral Comprehensive Examination ("Proposal Defense")